 On P583L12 (CID #21003):

-The number of OFDM symbols in the Data field is determined by the LENGTH field in the L-SIG field (see Equation (27-11)), the preamble duration and the settings of the GI+LTF Size, Pre-FEC Padding Factor and PE Disambiguity fields in the HE-SIG-A field (see 27.3.10.7 (HE-SIG-A)).
+The number of OFDM symbols in the Data field is determined by the LENGTH field in the L-SIG field (see Equation (27-11)), the preamble duration, and the settings of the GI+LTF Size, Pre-FEC Padding Factor and PE Disambiguity fields in the HE-SIG-A field (see 27.3.10.7 (HE-SIG-A)) for HE SU PPDU, HE ER PPDU and HE MU PPDU, or in the Common info field of the soliciting Trigger frame (see 9.3.1.22 (Trigger frame format)) for HE TB PDU.

 On P578L19 (CID #21396): Please add the following definition on P38L56, and change single stream pilots to single stream pilot throughout the spec to be consistent

+high efficiency (HE) single stream pilot: the same pilot sequence is applied to all spatial time streams for a given resource allocation.